-To answer this question, the queueing disciplines are tested in a simulation which executes several scenarios.
+To answer this question, these queueing disciplines are tested in a simulation which executes several scenarios.
 The performance of the queueing disciplines is measured by two KPIs which are: the coefficient of variation (CV) and average waiting time in queue per job.
 Followed by hypotheses to determine a statistically significant difference in performance.
 If there is a statistically significant difference and the performance of CG consistent queue discipline is satisfactory, the CG consistent queue discipline can be viewed as a new queueing discipline in the fair queuing category.
-Practically such a queueing discipline can be used in a multiple queue system feeding one server, and fairness is an important aspect.
-Such as in the rollercoaster example.
+Practically such a queueing discipline can be used in a multiple queue system feeding one server,

 The next chapter consists of theory about queueing disciplines and sets the scope of the research.
 In chapter three the methodology is described, consisting of hypotheses, the simulation setting, the design for the simulation, and the validity of the model.
-Chapter four consists of the results which were derived from the simulations and chapter five will discuss the results and give implications for future research.
-Conclusion is given in the last chapter of this research.
+Chapter four consists of the, and chapter five will discuss the results and give implications for future research.
+The last chapter concludes.

 Research Framework

 In this chapter descriptions of several queueing disciplines are written.
 First an example of a production network is presented to visualise to the reader what kind of production network this research is suited for.
-This chapter will also include the functioning of the “Contested Garment consistent” which will be translated to a queueing discipline in chapter 3.
-Methodology.
+This chapter will also include the functioning of the “Contested Garment consistent” which will be translated to a queueing discipline in chapter three.
 This research will not consider all queueing disciplines since they are numerous, especially in computer science.
 Only a small portion of queueing disciplines are described in this chapter, focussing on the well-known disciplines in manufacturing and the aforementioned Fair Queueing disciplines.

 Production Network

 A queueing system combines several components, namely the arrival process, service process, and the queue (Hopp & Spearman, 2008).
-In Figure 1.
-Production Network, an example of a production network is given.
+In Figure 1. an example of a production network is given.
 At one point, three streams link to one process.
 Consider three lines that all feed the same server.
-Job C (blue line) has a high number of arrivals per hour.
-Job A (yellow line) has a very low number of arrivals per hour in comparison, and B (green line) an about average number of products per hour arriving.
-Now three jobs are waiting to be processed, a queueing discipline determines which job(s) is to be processed at this time.
+Job C (blue) has a high number of arrivals per hour.
+Job A (green) has a very low number of arrivals per hour in comparison, and B (red) an about average number of products per hour arriving.
+Suppose three jobs are waiting to be processed, the function of a queueing discipline is to determine in which order this will be done.

 Figure 1.
 Production Network

 Hall (1991), states queueing disciplines can be divided into two groups, static and dynamic disciplines.
 Ouelhadj & Petrovic (2009), have made further distinction among the dynamic queue disciplines, but for the purpose of this research this will be disregarded.
-Dynamic disciplines are updated constantly, meaning with every job arriving the set criteria are checked to determine which job is to be processed next.
+Dynamic disciplines are updated constantly, meaning that with every job arrival a set of criteria are checked to determine which job is to be processed next.
 FCFS is an exmaple of a dynamic queueing system.
 Fair queueing is a static discipline, it determines over a period of time what jobs are to be processed in the next period of time and is not affected by job arrivals in that period.

 Dynamic Queueing Disciplines